Vedic metre: Gāyatrī metre

 The Gāyatrī metre makes up about 25% of the entire Rigveda.
 The only metre more commonly used in Rigveda than Gāyatrī is the Tristubh metre.
 The structure of Gāyatrī and other Vedic metres is more flexible than post-Vedic metres.

 One of the best known verses of Gāyatrī is the Gayatri Mantra, which is taken from book 3.62.10 (the last hymn of the 3rd book) of the Rigveda.

 When the Rig-Veda is chanted, performers traditionally recite the first two padas of Gāyatrī without making a break between them, in accordance with the generally used saṃhitā text.
 However, according to Macdonell, "there is no reason to believe that in the original text the second verse was more sharply divided from the third than from the first."
 When the Gayatri Mantra is recited, on the other hand, a pause is customarily made after each pada.
+Note that the 3x8 syllable structure refers to the last three lines of the Gayatri Mantra (starting from tat savitur vareṇyaṃ).
+The first line, oṃ bhūr bhuvaḥ svaḥ, is an introduction to invoke the mantra to work on three Vyāhṛti or planes (physical, mental and spiritual).

 When there is a pause, a short syllable at the end of a line can be considered long, by the principle of brevis in longo.

 Although the Gāyatrī is very common in the Rigveda, it fell out of use early and is not found in Sanskrit poetry of the classical period.
 There is a similar 3 x 8 stanzaic metre in the Avestan scriptures of ancient Iran.

+Jagatī metre

+The jagatī metre has lines of 12 syllables, and its overall scheme is: